A diverse and inclusive workforce is part of UNICEF’s DNA

 We know our diversity is what makes us stronger, more innovative and more creative.
 Our wealth of backgrounds, languages, cultures, abilities and ethnicities is the driving force behind our work for every child.

 UNICEF is here to serve the world’s most disadvantaged children and our global workforce must reflect the diversity of those children.
 The UNICEF family is committed to include everyone, irrespective of their gender identity, nationality, ethnicity, age, dis/ability, sexual orientation, religion, socio-economic background or any other personal characteristic.

 We strive to level the playing field by removing barriers so that everyone has a fair opportunity to join UNICEF and leverage their individual strengths and talents.
 We can only deliver better results for children by intentionally focusing on diversity and by amplifying the voices of those who are least heard.

-Our core values of care, respect, integrity, trust and accountability guide the way we serve children and the way colleagues at UNICEF are expected to relate to one another.
+Our core values (charter also available in French and Spanish) of care, respect, integrity, trust and accountability guide the way we serve children and the way colleagues at UNICEF are expected to relate to one another.
 While no large organization is immune to bias, discrimination and misconduct, we make it a priority to create an environment where everyone feels safe, valued and respected.

 UNICEF has a zero-tolerance policy against discrimination, harassment, sexual harassment and abuse of authority of any kind.

 UNICEF has employee resource groups to support you